-Electronic records will also be transmitted to the machines indicating the new articles slated for inventory and uploaded into the machine.
+Electronic records will also be transmitted to the machines indicating the new articles slated for inventory and upload into the machine.
 Therefore, when new inventory is loaded into a machine, each article can be inspected and scanned for verification.

-Article dispensing machine 230 incorporates a slot loading drive in electronic communication with a storage unit (e.g., hard drive) for the machine.
+Article dispensing machine 230 incorporates a slot loading DVD drive in electronic communication with a storage unit (e.g., hard drive) for the machine.
 The DVD drive can receive an uncased DVD from the robotic arm.
-The END drive then reads the content from the DVD media.
+The DVD drive then reads the content from the DVD media.
 The content is stored on the storage unit in the form of one or more computer files.
 The content is then available for fast access and presentation on the plasma video monitor.
 Accordingly, video, such as video related to a desired advertisement or trailer, can be read from DVD media at the machine location.
-The video content read from the END media is stored in the storage unit and can be accessed and played on display monitor 245, as desired.
+The video content read from the DVD media is stored in the storage unit and can be accessed and played on display monitor 245, as desired.

 As a consumer approaches a dispensing machine, the consumer observes the display monitor and the user interface.
-The consumer may also observe a plasma/LCD monitor displaying marketing information, or a lightbox containing marketing information for branding the vending apparatus 30.
 The consumer then enters the appropriate commands at the user interface control system associated with the dispensing machine to select a DVD to be dispensed by the machine.
-The user interface control system 49 can employ simple menus and a fixed set of keys for consumers to make their selections, it can employ break-resistant touch screens, or it can employ a combination of both.
+The user interface control system can employ simple menus and a fixed set of keys for consumers to make their selections, it can employ break-resistant touch screens, or it can employ a combination of both.
 Once a selection has been made, the consumer would then merely insert his/her magnetically encoded dispense activation card into the card reader slot positioned at the front of the dispensing machine and, in response, the machine will dispense the selected DVD without the need for further input by the consumer.